Herbie: Future

 In 2017, it was reported that a new Herbie series was in development at Disney XD.
-The plot revolved around a child named Lili or Landon Reed, "part scientist, part entrepreneur, part daredevil" who realizes, "when her/his parents go missing, that they've secretly been working on a government project: a talking car named Herbie.
-Herbie is key to helping the kid reunite with her/his parents, but a gang of criminals also wants to get its paws on the state-of-the-art vehicle."
-The concept of this planned series was later developed into Fast Layne without any Herbie references, making Herbie's future uncertain.
+The plot revolved around a child named Lili or Landon Reed, "part scientist, part entrepreneur, part daredevil" who realizes, "when his or her parents go missing, that they've secretly been working on a government project: a talking car named Herbie.
+He is the key to helping the kid reunite with his or her parents, but a gang of criminals also wants to get its paws on the state-of-the-art vehicle."
+The concept of this planned series was later developed into Fast Layne without any Herbie references, making his future uncertain.

 Guises and paint schemes

 Herbie's appearance remained consistent throughout the first four film entries as well as the 1982 television series.
 There were only minor, subtle changes.
-The 1997 TV movie and Herbie: Fully Loaded featured major overhauls in Herbie's appearance, as there were different production crews working for Disney by this time.
+The 1997 TV movie and Herbie: Fully Loaded featured major overhauls in appearance, as there were different production crews working for Disney by this time.

-In order to create the effect of Herbie driving himself, Disney concocted a detailed system of sprockets and pulleys connected to a second steering column under the front seat for a rear seat driver.
+To create the effect of Herbie driving himself, Disney concocted a detailed system of sprockets and pulleys connected to a second steering column under the front seat for a rear seat driver.
 There was also a second set of pedal assemblies, clutch cables and a shifter extension.
 In The Love Bug, the rear seat driver sat low enough to see over the windshield but still out of the view of the camera.
 For Herbie Rides Again and Herbie Goes to Monte Carlo, Disney installed a hood-mounted Carello fog light that concealed a small camera which allowed the rear seat driver to view the street and sit lower.

 The Love Bug (1968)

-In the original film, The Love Bug, the original racing stripes differ from those in later movies; the stripes do not cover the valances or louvers of the car and the blue is a lighter shade.
+In the original film, The Love Bug, the racing stripes differ from those in later movies; they do not cover Herbie's valances or louvers and the blue is a lighter shade.
 Also, Herbie features color-keyed running boards, while in later films the running boards are standard black.

 During the film, depending on the scene, the wheels change from standard VW wheels (although fitted with plain hubcaps with no VW logo) to specially widened wheels on the racing Herbies.
-During one scene (when Tennessee is hanging out of the window), the "53" logo (a.k.a. "gumball") on the passenger-side door is missing.
+During one scene (when Tennessee is hanging out of the window), the number "53" (a.k.a. "gumball") on the passenger-side door is missing.
 The door is also cut along the lower edge at an angle to enable the car to tilt over to the right on two wheels.

-One of the modified racing Herbies featured a Porsche 356 engine, brakes and KONI shock absorbers.
+One of the modified racing Herbies featured a Porsche 356 engine, brakes, and KONI shock absorbers.
 All Herbies in The Love Bug had the VW badges removed from the hood and featured plain non-VW hubcaps.
 The hood-mounted VW logo was replaced with a plain disc of the same diameter, colored to match the body.
 All VW logos were removed to avoid any trademark conflicts.